-Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a
+Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.

-Discussion: Bit 5 of Byte 1 of the SCSI Response PDU is the O bit, set for Residual Overflow.
+"Bit 5 - (O) set for Residual Overflow.
 In this case, the Residual Count indicates the number of bytes that were not transferred because the initiator's Expected Data Transfer Length was not sufficient.
-For a bidirectional operation, the Residual Count contains the residual for the write operation.
-Bits O and U and bits o and u are mutually exclusive (i.e., having both o and u or O and U set to 1 is a protocol error).
-For a response other than "Command Completed at Target", bits 3-6 MUST be 0.
+For a bidirectional operation, the Residual Count contains the residual for the write operation."

+"Bits O and U and bits o and u are mutually exclusive (i.e., having both o and u or O and U set to 1 is a protocol error).

+For a response other than "Command Completed at Target", bits 3-6 MUST be 0."